cym13/various-tutorials/functional_programming.rst

 Remember that we are only using functions that have no state whatsoever, so running them concurrently is the easiest thing of the world!
-For example, in the programming language Erlang, each function is run concurrently by default so any function can be replaced at runtime without any second-thought.
+For example, in the programming language Erlang, each function runs concurrently by default so any function can be replaced at runtime without any second-thought.

-Furthermore map and filter propose transformations that are very easy to run in parallel over the whole array, that's why filter-map-reduce became a standard paradigm of big data, it could be run massively in parallel even on different computers and still reduced to a single result at the end.
+Furthermore map and filter propose transformations that are very easy to run in parallel over the whole array, that's why filter-map-reduce became a standard paradigm of big data, it could be run massively in parallel even on different computers and still be reduced to a single result at the end.

 To do that in python you want to see the map method of multiprocessing.Pool and its variants which implements a concurrent map.